-The resurgence of downtown and the growth of many nighttime businesses may give new life to an
+The resurgence of downtown and the growth of many nighttime businesses may give new life to an old debate.

 The Leesburg Town Council this week debated whether to initiate changes to its noise ordinance, which could fan the flames on a debate waged in 2014 and brought impassioned pleas from residents and business owners alike on how the town should regulate amplified sound during the evening hours.